What is it like being on a coding bootcamp with Northcoders?

 How do I apply?

 We ask each prospective student to fill out our online application form which gives us an idea of your present skill level.
 In this application we are looking for you to provide us with as much information as possible about your experience and your motivation to enrol on our course.

 What happens after I apply?

 We’ll send you learning material which will help you prepare for our technical test.

 Once you have passed your technical test and been offered a place on The Developer Pathway, you’ll be supported every step of the way to complete the precourse study materials in good time before the course begins.
 All offers of a place are subject to successful completion of this precourse material.

 You have our full support from the moment you apply and we’ll give you a number of ways to ask for help if you get stuck.

 How long does it take to prepare for the technical test?

 How long does it take to do the precourse once I’ve passed the technical test?

-We recommend that you allocate between 40 and 50 hours of your time to complete the precourse.
+We recommend that you allocate 50 hours of your time to complete the precourse.
 This is the reason why our application deadline is some weeks before the course starts.